Johanna0815/MTCG_Johanna0815/README.md

 - Implements a server listening to incoming clients {diligent server is included}
 - Implements multiple threads to serve client requests { yes, with keyword async the tasks run contemporaneous - asynchron}
 - Does not use an HTTP helper framework {NO, indeed not.}
 - Uses a Postgres Database for storing data {Yes, I use a docker container(image: postgres), where whenever the commands [docker start swe1db] [docker exec -it swe1db bash] [psql -U swe1user] are used the 'postgres'-Container runs.
-Postgres DB is connected and included in the project (Npgsql as a package in the Subprojcet.DA) for visual purpose I used DBeaver - named it mtcg_theorigin}
+Postgres DB is connected and included in the project (Npgsql as a package in the Subprojcet.DA) for visual purpose I used DBeaver - named it mtcg_theorigin; then I switched to pgAdmin4 name of DB is mtcg_theOriginI, Why so?
+FUnfact: I forgot to reschedule the Port so firstly it did not work out with 2DB, but after sitching+ different POrt it worked.}
 - Does not allow for SQL injection {emmm...NO?!}
 - Does not use an OR-Mapping Library {NO, indeed not.
 Serialized and Desirialized with JsonSerializer.Deserialize||Serialize library[using System.Text.Json] and an Attributes [Serializable], [JsonInclude] <- detrimming the String.}
 - Implements at least 20 Unit Tests {t.b.a}